What is Cholesterol?

 - Our approach focuses on finding the root cause of why you have high cholesterol.
 We do an extensive panel to look for several risk factors, not just cholesterol.
 Included in this are homocysteine levels, insulin, CRP, particle number and size.
 We also have the option to do nutritional testing with Spectracell, as well as checking your toxicity level with our BIA (Bioelectrical Impedance Analysis).
 There are over 400 risk factors for heart disease.
 Our recommendations are:

-- Nutritional and Lifestyle Modification – With our weight loss programs Healthy Lifestyle and the HCG Diet we see significant improvement in overall health and wellness including cholesterol improvement.
+- Nutritional and Lifestyle Modification – With our weight loss programs Ketogenic Lifestyle and the HCG Diet we see significant improvement in overall health and wellness including cholesterol improvement.
 These medically supervised weight loss programs incorporate healthy nutrition, supplements, medical foods, nutritional protocols, exercise, and stress management.
 Another option is to follow the Mediterranean or Paleo diets – whole food diets rich in antioxidant rich fruits and vegetables, gluten-free whole grains (Mediterranean), beans/legumes(Mediterranean), nuts, and seeds, use of healthy fats, such as olive or coconut oil and adequate amounts of lean, quality protein, fish, and eggs.

 - Exercise – Cardio workouts 30 minutes a day, five days a week; strength training twice a week.